Spring Training Events 2019: Inclusive Practice

-NADP has started offering training workshops to offer more targeted CPD for our members.
+NADP has started offering training workshops to offer more targeted CPD for our members and those in related fields.
 We successfully ran workshops on Inclusive Practice at Edinburgh University and the University of the West of England last year and we have been asked to repeat this training in other areas of the country.

 Comments from delegates at the NADP Inclusive Practice workshops in Spring 2018

 - Great informal, approachable feel to the workshop